Ethan Lazuk

 Instagram can be a sticky wicket.

-But now, Google is surfacing Instagram and other (potentially personal) social media results just as it would legitimate SEO content, such as website blog posts or service pages.
+And sure, that Instagram content is accessible online anyway, but it would usually take effort to find it, whereas now, Google is surfacing more Instagram and other (potentially personal) social media results in SERPs, just as it would legitimate SEO content.

-One of those types of content we might spend hours or days creating, while the other might get 5 seconds of total thought behind it.
+One of those types of content we might spend hours or days creating, while the other might get 5 seconds of thought behind it.

 Brave new world …